neondatabase/website/content/docs/manage/organizations.md

 <FeatureBeta/>

 Build your team in Neon with Organizations.
-Manage all of your team's projects under a single account — with billing, role management, and project transfer capabilities in one accessible location.
+Manage all of your team's projects under a single account — with billing, role management, and project sharing capabilities in one accessible location.

 ## About Neon Organizations